IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_service_api_key.rst

   store_value (False, bool, None)
     Boolean value deciding whether API key value is retrievable in the future

+  name (True, str, None)
+    (Required for new resource) Name of the Service API key

+  apikey (False, str, None)
+    API key value for this API key

+  file (False, str, None)
+    File where api key is to be stored

   id (False, str, None)